DC | MD | VA | NY | PsyPact || Telehealth

 • I provide psychodynamic supervision to licensed therapists in DC, VA, MD, and other PsyPact states.
 Therapists seek me out because they are interested in deepening their work with their patients by honing their psychoanalytic case conceptualization and technique.

-what to expect in the very beginning
+what to expect in the beginning

 • The first several sessions are a time for us to get to know each other.
 I’ll be asking you questions to begin to formulate ideas of what’s going on and if I think I could be helpful to you.
 At the same time, you’ll be figuring out if I’m someone you’d like to work with.
 If we learn that what you need is outside my wheelhouse, I’ll provide you with referrals of other clinicians who have expertise to help you.